tasmota/docs/docs/DeepSleep.md

   ![](_media/deepsleep_deepsleep182.png)

-  The following GPIOs **CANNOT** be used for the purpose of tempporarily disabling deep sleep as described above:
+  The following GPIOs **CANNOT** be used for the purpose of temporarily disabling deep sleep as described above:
   - GPIO16 (because it is connected to RST),
   - GPIO15 (because of an existing on-board pull-down resistor),
   - GPIO0 (because pulling it down at wake up will enter serial bootload mode).